 - Heat in life’s pressure cooker until the child starts to compulsively drink, get high, look at porn, or engage in other addictive behaviors.

-- Allow the unhappy child to assume that everything is his/her fault.
+- Allow the unhappy child to assume that everything is their fault.

 - Do not engage in open dialog or offer insight into problems that the child or the family might be having.